docker/docs/docker-for-mac/troubleshoot.md

 If you click **Report an issue**, this opens [Docker for Mac issues on GitHub](https://github.com/docker/for-mac/issues/) in your web browser in a "create new issue" template, to be completed before submission.
+Do not forget to copy/paste your diagnostic ID.

 ![issue template](images/issues-template.png){:width="600px"}